Having silver bullion in your portfolio is a smart move.

 That’s because the next precious metals bull market is long overdue.
 When the metals market turns around—and it will—silver will likely outperform gold.
 Given silver’s current low price, the profits could be enormous.

 All silver products will benefit when the silver price heads higher.
-But you want to maximize your profit.
-To do that, you must buy and sell at the best price, and be able to do so when you need to.
+But in order to maximize your profit, you must buy and sell at the best price… and be able to do so when you need to.

 Owning physical silver has many advantages over paper substitutes.
-It’s a hard asset that is private, portable, forever-lasting, and carries no counterparty or default risk.
+It’s a hard asset that is private, portable, ever-lasting, and carries no counterparty or default risk.